vitejs/vite/docs/guide/api-vite-environment.md

 We are using `transformRequest(url)` and `warmupRequest(url)` in the current version of this proposal so it is easier to discuss and understand for users used to Vite's current API.
 Before releasing, we can take the opportunity to review these names too.
 For example, it could be named `environment.processModule(url)` or `environment.loadModule(url)` taking a page from Rollup's `context.load(id)` in plugin hooks.
 For the moment, we think keeping the current names and delaying this discussion is better.
 :::

-For the default SSR environment, Vite creates a module runner that implements evaluation using `new AsyncFunction` running in the same runtime as the server.
+For the default Node environment, Vite creates a module runner that implements evaluation using `new AsyncFunction` running in the same runtime as the server.
 This runner is an instance of `ModuleRunner` that exposes:

 ```ts
 class ModuleRunner {